 And Labour leader Ed Miliband told the BBC's Andrew Marr programme that the figures were a "shocking set of findings".

 He added: "The government's got to explain what's happening in our hospitals, why this is being allowed to happen.
-It's got to take action to do something about it."'Proud of care'
+It's got to take action to do something about it."

 Two of the hospitals named have so far taken issue with the report.
 The Walton Centre said it had a very high staff to patient ratio and a negative rating based on a snapshot observation was "incorrect and unfair".